matthew-brett/greater-data-science/greater_data.md

 process of scientific inquiry, and an overwhelming pressure, largely from our students, to teach data analysis and inference using code.
-In order to proceed at the fastest pace, we need to disentangle these themes from the related meanings of data science, and pursue both with conscious vigor.
+In order to proceed at the fastest pace, we need to disentangle these themes from the related meanings of data science, and pursue both themes with conscious vigor.

 Many movements
 --------------